🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 DOGKRAFT Zeolite — the daily basis

-Daily in food, from the first signs of age, preferably even before.
-Detoxifies, stabilizes gut and digestion, relieves liver and kidneys, provides silicon for coat and connective tissue.
+Daily with food, from the first signs of age, preferably even before.
+Detoxifies, stabilizes the intestines and digestion, relieves the liver and kidneys, supplies silicon for fur and connective tissue.
 This is the core of daily support.

-Steinkraft Dogkraft Zeolite for Dogs 250g and 450g with measuring spoon - in the background, woman hugging Labrador Retriever
+Steinkraft Dogkraft Zeolith for dogs 250g and 450g with measuring spoon - in the background a woman hugs a Labrador Retriever

-• Daily: 0.5% of food amount — mix well with food
+• Daily: 0.5% of food quantity — mix well into food

-• Under stress (after medication, illness): up to 1% of food amount
+• Under stress (after medication, illness): up to 1% of food quantity

 • Always offer fresh water — especially important in old age